If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 THEY’RE HERE!
 THEY’RE QUEER!
 THEY WEAR CAPES AND PUNCH BAD GUYS AND ALSO SOMETIMES HAVE DANCE PARTIES!

 Happy Pride, y’all!
 It’s been a surprising couple of years for queer super hero stories.
-In the last year alone, both the new Superman (Jon Kent) and the old Robin (Tim Drake) have come out as queer in the DC Universe; can Nightwing be far behind, he asks, eyes raised in prayer?
+In the last two years alone, both the new Superman (Jon Kent) and the old Robin (Tim Drake) have come out as queer in the DC Universe; can Nightwing be far behind, he asks, eyes raised in prayer?
+Meanwhile at Marvel Comics, longtime couple Billy Kaplan and Teddy Altman got married and took over a galactic empire, and Kate ‘Kitty’ Pryde kissed a girl (finally).

 For a long time, the 4-11 on queer superheroes was that there just weren’t many (or at least not many that were allowed to let their pride flags fly).
 But over the last 15 years comic companies have slowly begun to produce some strong queer superhero content both for adults and kids, much of it created by queer writers and artists.
 There are also some older books that were way ahead of their times and are well worth a read.